Sander Houten, PhD Email Sander Houten

 Network medicine for inborn errors of metabolism

 Despite their seemingly monogenetic nature, many inborn errors of metabolism, such as fatty acid oxidation disorders, have a remarkably heterogeneous clinical presentation making the disease course and severity difficult to predict.
-In fact, from a contemporary perspective there is no clear distinction between simple Mendelian disorders and complex diseases such that collectively these disorders represent a continuum of diminishing effects from a single gene influenced by modifier genes to increasingly shared influence by multiple genes.
-This realization highlights the need for an unbiased approach to finding candidate modifier genes for seemingly ‘monogenetic’ diseases and reveals the possibility of applying an experimental model system ‘designed’ for complex diseases to inborn errors of metabolism.
-Our preliminary research is demonstrating that experimental model systems successfully utilized to advance our understanding of complex disease (e.g. genetics of gene expression data in complex genetic reference populations of mice) are equally useful in advancing our understanding of inborn errors of metabolism, in particular by revealing the molecular networks underlying inborn error disease severity.
+In fact, we propose that there is no clear distinction between simple Mendelian disorders and complex diseases, but rather a spectrum of disease phenotypes representing a continuum of diminishing effects from a single gene defect influenced by modifier genes to increasingly shared influence by variants in multiple genes.
+This realization highlights the need for an unbiased approach to finding candidate modifier genes for seemingly ‘monogenetic’ diseases and reveals the possibility of applying experimental model systems ‘designed’ for complex diseases to inborn errors of metabolism.
+Our research demonstrates that by employing this method, we can advance our understanding of inborn errors of metabolism by revealing the molecular networks underlying inborn error disease biology.

 Fatty acid oxidation disorders